 Aweil is in the state of Northern Bahr el Ghazal located in the northwest corner of South Sudan.
 It is home to South Sudan's largest tribe – the Dinka – a people who rely on cattle herding at riverside camps in the dry season and growing sorghum in the rainy season.
 The Aweil region is one of the most populated areas of the country.

 We began our work in Aweil in 2005 with a trip focused on pastor training.
 In 2009 we built our first radio station in partnership with Cush4Christ, a ministry based in Aweil.
 In 2020 we launched a repeater station 50 miles to the west of the base station to extend the reach to even more listeners.
 The stations combined have approximately 2 million people within the broadcast range.
-Since building the stations, we have supported the radio broadcasts by distributing over 80,000 solar-powered radios.
-We have also drilled 30 water wells within the region and repaired 18 wells through our spare parts and maintenance program.
+Since building the stations, we have supported the radio broadcasts by distributing almost 90,000 solar-powered radios.
+We have also drilled 30 water wells within the region and repaired 40 wells through our spare parts and maintenance program.